Also MOSAIC Strict!

 Promotion: increase your reputation score and serve another term in your career.

-Science: if you roll a 12+ on your enlistment roll, you are drafted into the imperial R&D. Instead of the usual career skills, you gain expertise in of the sciences: biology, physics, mathematics, chemistry, geology, theology.
+Science: if you roll a 12+ on your enlistment roll, you are drafted into the imperial R&D. Instead of the usual career skills, you gain expertise in one of the sciences: biology, physics, mathematics, chemistry, geology, theology.

 - Navy: the space fleet that maintains borders and hunts pirates.